Dre Campbell Farm

 10. Insecticidal Soap

-This is a method best used for a small problem of Mexican bean beetles before the situation becomes an infestation.
+This method is best used for a small problem of Mexican bean beetles before the situation becomes an infestation.

-Spraying a solution of organic insecticidal soap can get rid of a few larvae or adults.
+Spraying a solution of organic insecticidal soap can kill a few larvae or adults.
 However, to be effective, drench the leaves and stems of the plants thoroughly to smother the bugs.

 11. Kaolin Clay

-This is another commercially available organic product.
-When used as a spray, kaolin clay is highly effective in controlling Mexican beetles and other pests organically.
+Kaolin clay is another commercially available organic product.
+When used as a spray, it controls Mexican beetles and other pests organically.

-The clay forms a protective barrier film wherever you apply it to your plants.
-This film will prevent these chewing insects from inflicting damage to the plant.
+The clay forms a protective barrier film wherever it is applied to your plants.
+This film prevents these chewing insects from inflicting damage on the plants.

 Surround WP is our recommended brand.
 Use it according to the product instructions.